 Owen Henderson

-Morning Edition Host and ReporterOwen Henderson is a 2023 graduate of the University of Illinois Urbana-Champaign, where he studied journalism with minors in Spanish and theater.
-Before joining the team at SPR, he worked as the Weekend Edition host for Illinois Public Media, as well as reporting on the arts and LGBTQ+ issues.
+Morning Edition Host and ReporterOwen Henderson hosts Morning Edition for SPR News, but after he gets off the air each day, he's reporting stories with the rest of the team.
+Owen is a 2023 graduate of the University of Illinois Urbana-Champaign, where he studied journalism with minors in Spanish and theater.
+Before joining the SPR newsroom, he worked as the Weekend Edition host for Illinois Public Media, as well as reporting on the arts and LGBTQ+ issues.
 Having grown up in the Midwest, he’s excited to get acquainted with the Inland Northwest and all that it has to offer.
 When he’s not in the newsroom or behind the mic, you can find Owen out on the trails hiking or in his kitchen baking bread.

 -